jfperondini/flutter-implementations/README.md

 This study repository is a Flutter application.

-1. Auto Complete
-3. Hive/Sqlite
+1. Hive/Sqlite
-4. Dashboard
-5. Forms
+2. Forms
-6. Dio/Http
+3. Dio/Http
-7. Animated List
-8. Password Validade
+4. Validade
-9. Project Basic